apenwarr/redo/Documentation/redo-whichdo.md

-To help debugging your scripts when redo is using an unexpected .do file, or to write advanced scripts that "proxy" from one .do file to another, you can use `redo-whichdo` to see the exact search path that `redo` uses, and the arguments it would use to run the .do file once found.
+To help debugging your scripts when redo is using an unexpected .do file, or to write advanced scripts that "proxy" from one .do file to another, you can use `redo-whichdo` to see the exact search path that `redo` uses.

-The output format contains lines in exactly the following order, which is intended to be easy to parse in `sh`(1) scripts:

-- Zero or more lines starting with "-", indicating .do files that were checked, but did not exist.
-If one of these files is created, the .do script for your target would change.
-You might want to call `redo-ifcreate`(1) for each of these files.

-- Exactly one line starting with "+", indicating the .do file that was the closest match.

-- Exactly one line starting with "1", indicating the first argument to the matching .do file.

-- Exactly one line starting with "2", indicating the second argument to the matching .do file.
+The output format lists potential .do files, one per line, in order of preference, separated by newline characters, and stopping once a matching .do file has been found.
+If the return code is zero, the last line is a .do file that actually exists; otherwise the entire search path has been exhausted (and printed).

 # EXAMPLE